Current Travel Advice for Customers.Click here

 Planning your Antigua honeymoon

-Start married life off together in paradise on a relaxing honeymoon in Antigua, with 365 beaches to choose from a secluded spot in the sunshine awaits.
+Start married life together in paradise on a relaxing honeymoon in Antigua, with 365 beaches to choose from a secluded spot in the sunshine awaits.

-Hire a car to do your own exploring; Fig Tree Drive is a beautifully scenic drive, meander past villages, rainforest and plantations full of coconuts, pineapples and all sorts of exotic fruits.
-Stop at the capital St John’s for a look around the markets and shopping, take it all in while wandering around the bustling streets full of rum bars and colourful buildings.
+Hire a car to explore more; Fig Tree Drive is a beautifully scenic drive.
+Meander past villages, rainforest and plantations full of coconuts, pineapples and all sorts of exotic fruits.
+Stop at the capital St. John’s for a look around the markets and shopping; take it all in while wandering around the bustling streets full of rum bars and colourful buildings.
 Devil’s Bridge, a naturally formed bridge carved out of the limestone rock is a dramatic spot on the coastline, geysers and blowholes are dotted around for fun photo opportunities.

 For even more romance enjoy a sunset boat cruise, sail along the coast, swim off the boat and sip champagne as the sun goes down.
 Alternatively many of the day trips include a lobster lunch and rum punch along with plenty of time for snorkelling and stops at secluded coves.

 Strolling hand in hand along a palm lined shore, sipping champagne while the sunsets over the ocean on a balmy evening or exploring the island’s tropical interior together, wherever you choose to stay and what ever you choose to do while in Antigua it will most certainly be a blissful start to married life.